 Yes, but with minimal sulfur added.
 Sulfur dioxide is a natural chemical element occurring during the production process and added when added to the process.
 Wine made without sulfur is not protected from oxygen, and therefore oxidizes quickly.
 There is often a belief that Sulfur in wine causes headaches, but research has shown there is no proof of this, it is more likely a case of dehydration.

-Our wines are not vegan friendly yet, but our new releases will be.
+All our wines are vegan friendly, we only use plant based fining agents.
 The most common use of an animal product in the production of wine is during the fining stage when an agent is used to settle the solids in the wine and make it clear for bottling.
 Historically agents have included albumen (eggwhites), isinglass (fish bladder), casein (milk) or gelatin (animal protein).
 Today winemakers have access to bentonite, derived from clay.
-We are carefully integrating the use of bentonite across our range, keep an eye out for them soon! .
+We have carefully integrated the use of bentonite across our range.

 Sulfur dioxide, a naturally occurring chemical element is added as an antioxidant and antibacterial to avoid oxidation and spoilage.
 Wine is a living thing and needs to be managed to avoid spoilage.
 Scorbic acid is occasionally added to some whites wines.